-- Power Point Slides: Power point slides will be available through Canvas usually by the morning of a given lecture.
-However, the first time I teach a new lecture course, it is likely that the power point slides for a given class session will not be available until after the class is held that day. - In Canvas, Power Point slides are listed in both Power Point and PDF format with a lecture/class number and the date - these match the lecture/class number and date of the class listed in the syllabus. - If I don't lecture on a day (e.g., on exam days), there will be no Power Point slides that go with that day's lecture number and date.
-So, some Lecture numbers will not have slides associated with them. - I strongly encourage you to print out the slides prior to class.
+- Power Point Slides: Power point slides will be available through Canvas usually by the morning of a given lecture. - In Canvas, Power Point slides are listed (under the "Files" tab) in both Power Point and PDF format with a lecture/class number and the date - these match the lecture/class number and date of the class listed in the syllabus. - If I don't lecture on a day (e.g., on exam days), there will be no Power Point slides that go with that day's lecture number and date.
+So, some Lecture numbers will not have slides associated with them. - I strongly encourage you to download or print out the slides prior to class.
 Given that these slides are available for you to download, I do not guarantee that I will slow down or stop my lecture simply to allow you to copy down the material on the slide.
-(Of course, I am happy to slow down or repeat myself to allow you to pick up on things that I say in class.) - You are expected to learn how to access the power point slides during the first week of class.
-(They are available through the course site through Canvas.) - Please ask the TA during the first week of class if you have problems accessing them.
-After that week passes, it is your responsibility to figure it out on your own.
-Please do not ask us how to access them after the first week of class.

-- In a very small number of cases, I will make changes to the slides between the time they are posted and class.
+(Of course, I am happy to slow down or repeat myself to allow you to pick up on things that I say in class.) - o In a very small number of cases, I will make changes to the slides between the time they are posted and class.
 I will try to put the new version of the slides online (in place of the old).
-However, I do not guarantee that I will do so. - Professors are not obliged to provide you with the power point slides.
-I place the slides online prior to class because students find it useful to have them in class.
+However, I do not guarantee that I will do so. - I place the slides online prior to class because students find it useful to have them in class.
 It is your responsibility to attend class and therefore recognize changes between the slides that are placed on-line and those that are presented in class.
 The slides are not intended simply so that you do not have to take notes.
-In fact, the slides will usually make no sense if you don't take notes with them or miss class. - For some students, there is a sense that there is "too much detail" on some slides I put up.
-Keep in mind that I provide these slides in the hopes that they will be useful to you, but if they are not, please feel free not to use them. - In some cases, I only put up on a slide a question or some key words.
+In fact, the slides will usually make no sense if you don't take notes with them or miss class. - In some cases, I only put up on a slide a question or some key words.
 It is your responsibility to write down whatever the "answer" or significance of these words are.
 Again, these slides are not provided so that you can simply avoid note-taking (or avoid attending class). - Note that I usually number my lectures (e.g., the first lecture is Lecture 1).
 Sometimes, Canvas will place Lecture 2 under Lecture 1, etc., but Lecture 10, 11, etc. may be placed under Lecture 1. - Reading for Class: Reading assignments are listed for each day.
 Students are expected to come to class having read that day's assigned reading. - Authors: Students should be able to refer to the reading by the author(s)'s name(s) and ultimately will be expected to remember the central arguments and key points offered by each author. - Videos: In some of my classes, I show videos.
 It is part of your responsibility to watch the video in class.
 We will not loan out the video for students to borrow.
 In some cases, the videos are available through the library.
 I will place the names of all videos I show in class on the syllabus and will note if it is available in the library.